Explore how your team can use Hiver.

 b2b customer service SLA management in Hiver

-Hiver can easily help you manage SLAs
+Hiver can help you easily manage SLAs

 And in the B2B domain, not all businesses are created equal.
 Some clients have more complex requirements than others.
 Some might have larger teams and thus might be of higher value to your company.